sqwxl/sqwxl.dev/content/blog/editor.md

 I'm calling it `edythe`; it was my grandmother's name, and it sounds a bit like "edit".

-I'd like to get something I can play with as soon as possible so let's start by getting our app to the contents of a file.\
+I'd like to get something I can play with as soon as possible so let's start by getting our app to display the contents of a file.\
-I'm using `[clap](https://crates.io/crates/clap)` to parse the command line arguments.
-I'll be using some convenience libraries where it makes sense, but I'll try to stick to the standard library for the core application code; just so I familiarize myself with it more.
+I'm using [`clap`](https://crates.io/crates/clap) to parse the command line arguments.
+I'll be using some convenience libraries where it makes sense, but I'll try to stick to the standard library for the core application code; mostly as an excuse to familiarize myself with it more.

 ```rust